mikal-chawdry/Working-at-Qwizzle/README.md

 - Identifying design problems and devising elegant solutions.
 - Making strategic design and user-experience decisions related to existing and new features.
 - Taking a user-centered design approach and rapidly testing and iterating designs.
-- Reviewing, analysing and critiquing existing customer-centred designs
+- Reviewing, analysing and critiquing existing customer-centred designs.
-- Taking smart risks and championing new ideas
+- Taking smart risks and championing new ideas.
-- Actively contributing to product direction
+- Actively contributing to product direction.

 - Collaborating with other front-end developers or experience with front end development is a bonus.

-Additionally, the ideal caniddate will have knowledge in the following areas:

-- UxPin
-- InVision
+- Individual who regularly blogs / contributes on UX/UI design best practices wll be looked upon favourably.